ravishroshanms/AppModelSamples/Samples/ChatAppShare/README.md

 ### SampleChatAppWithShare

 A non-package native Windows desktop Win32 GUI application written in C++.
 It installs a Signed Sparse Package and uses it to act as a Share Target.
 * Registration of a Signed Sparse Package happens in PackageIdentity.cpp.

+### ShareApp
 * Handling of Shared Data happens in ShareTargetManager.cpp.

-* Files to package and sign to create a Sparse Package for use with the app are located in the PackageWithExternalLocationCppSample directory inside PackageWithExternalLocation sample.
+* Registration of a Signed Sparse Package happens in PackageIdentity.cpp.

+### Packaging
+* Manifest file to package both apps as external location is present in AppxManifest.xml at the root of this sample folder.
+For reference we have an MSIX as well.

 ### Building and running the sample

 1. Make sure your machine has Developer Mode turned on.